Grant-Nelson/WhyComment/Solution.md

 After reading the comments, you know what this does and what it is used for.
 You also have links to additional information if you want to learn more.

-Now ask yourself, did it honestly take longer to read the comment than to figure it out based on the code?
+Now ask yourself, did it honestly take longer to read the comments than to figure it out based on the code?

 Finally, I hear all the time that comments get out-of-date.
 Comments are part